 The church is governed by a Board made up of nine Directors.
 Church members are nominated for the Board by our Nominating Committee, and elected by the church members at our annual meeting held in June each year.
 Officers serve a 1-year term for a maximum of 4 terms.
 Directors serve a 2-year term for a maximum of 2 terms.
-The duties of the Board are described in Article VII of our 1st Church Bylaws 2018-06.
+The duties of the Board are described in Article VII of our Church Bylaws.

 Board meetings are held at 7:00 pm on the 3rd Wednesday each month.

 |Board Member||Position||Term Ends|